Eight fellows will be selected via an open application process. Applicants to the program must:

 - NOT be currently enrolled as a full-time student

-Successful applicants will have a new non-fiction podcast series idea in early development.
+Successful applicants will have a new non-fiction podcast series idea in development.
 The podcast ideas may not have been previously released.

 Projects should be limited series or podcasts with a limited number of first season episodes.
 Episodes should be connected via narrative trajectory or through the social themes or subject matter that they explore, with each episode contributing to and building on a greater narrative arc or exploration of the subject matter.